pmav99/howto/docs/source/create_site_with_apps.rst

 Overview
 --------

-The procedure we have to follow is very similar to the one we followed for the Django site with no applications.
-The main difference is that we need first to create the new Django application and then to notify Django that our new application is there.
+The procedure we have to follow is very similar to the one we followed on ":ref:`django_site_with_no_apps`".
+The main difference is that we need first to create the new Django App and then to notify Django that our new App is there.
 Let's see the involved steps in detail:

 #.
 Create a new Django Website.

-#. create the new application by using the ``manage.py``.
+#.
+Create the new Django App using the ``manage.py``.

-#. open the ``settings.py`` of the website directory and add the name of the new
+#.
+Edit ``settings.py`` of the website directory and add the name of the new
    application to the ``INSTALLED_APPS`` list.

-#. open the ``views.py`` of the new application and write the views
+#.
+Edit ``views.py`` of the new Django App and write the views
    (functions/classes).

-#. add the necessary rules for the url routing at the ``urls.py`` of the website
+#.
+Add the necessary rules for the url routing at the ``urls.py`` of the website
    directory.

+In this example, in order to keep things simple, we are not going to bother with models at all, but in your projects you are going to use them.
+If you don't then you probably shouldn't be using Django in the first place.
+Serving static pages can more easily be done with just html ;)

 Implementation
 --------------